 \subsection{Hardy-like quantum contextuality}

-The Hardy-like paradox is a simple proof of quantum contextuality \cite{Hardy-like,experimentalHardy-likequantum} that follows a similar argument as the three-box paradox in the sense that both are examples of logical contextuality.
-Imagine five boxes, numbered from 1 to 5, so each can be either empty $(0)$ or full $(1)$.
-Let us denote as $P(1,0 \arrowvert 1,2)$ the joint probability of finding box 1 full and box 2 empty.
+{The link between pre- and postselection paradoxes and Hardy nonlocality argument are known \cite{PPhardy}, and in a sense, all Hardy-like arguments can be translated as Hardy-like contextuality arguments \cite{private}.} The Hardy-like paradox presents a simple proof of quantum contextuality \cite{Hardy-like,experimentalHardy-likequantum} that follows a similar argument to the three-box paradox in the sense that both are examples of logical contextuality.
+Imagine five boxes, numbered from 1 to 5, where each can be either empty $(0)$ or full $(1)$.
+Let us denote $P(0,1 \arrowvert 1,2)$ as the joint probability of finding box 1 empty and box 2 full.
 One can construct a system in a state such that

-Condition Eq. (\ref{22a}) means that when box 1 is full then box 2 is empty and when box 2 is full then box 3 is empty.
-Above conditions imply
+Condition Eq. (\ref{22a}) means that when box 1 is empty then box 2 is full and when box 2 is empty then box 3 is full.
+The above conditions imply

 This is true for the case in which opening the boxes reveals the predetermined values.
-We can depict these conditions by coloring the vertices of a pentagram with white or black color indicating mutually exclusive events, see Fig \ref{fig5}.
+We can depict these conditions by coloring the vertices of a pentagram with white or black color indicating mutually exclusive events, see Fig. \ref{fig5}.

 In quantum mechanics, however, one can prepare a quantum system in state $\ket{\psi_{\rm pre}}$ and five different projections onto,

 which contradicts the classical result \eqref{eq23}.